imatw4r/dice-handler/README.md

 # Outro

-After a few hours your new shiny `dice manager` is ready and you can start palying.
+After a few hours your new shiny `dice roller` is ready and you can start palying.
 Yay!!!

-What is more important, now we can play with your `dice manager`, too ;)
+What is more important, now we can play with your `dice roller`, too ;)

 ---